2023 Best Value Physical Sciences Master's Degree Schools

 Read full report on Physical Sciences at Texas A&M University - Kingsville

-A rank of #4 on this year’s list means Western Illinois University is a great value for physical sciences students working on their master’s degree.
+Out of the 150 schools in the United States that were part of this year’s ranking, Western Illinois University landed the # 4 spot on the list.
 Located in the remote town of Macomb, WIU is a public college with a medium-sized student population.

-Full Physical Sciences at Western Illinois University Report
+Read full report on Physical Sciences at Western Illinois University

-University of Houston did quite well in this year’s ranking of the best places for physical sciences students to get a master’s degree.
-It came in at #6 on the list.
-UH is a fairly large public school located in the large city of Houston.
+University of Houston landed the #6 spot in the 2023 rankings for the best value master’s degree physical sciences programs.
+UH is a very large public school located in the large city of Houston.

 UH graduate students pay an average of $18,871 in tuition and fees each year.